natgo/wt-wiki-scraper/wikitext-transpiled/fleet/SMS%20Von%20der%20Tann.md

 '''Pros:'''

-* Fantastic speed for a ship of its size, able to outrun any battleship and stay close to cruisers
+* Good speed for a ship of its age, able to outrun most battleships and stay close to cruisers
 * Out-guns and out-armours every cruiser in the game
 * Can do a full broadsides with the same damage potential as the [[SMS Westfalen]]
-* Fantastic reload on its main guns, better than the Admiral Graf Spee despite them being the same size
+* Good reload on its main guns, better than the Admiral Graf Spee despite them being the same size
 * Deadly secondary armament that can punish cruisers if they come too close

 '''Cons:'''

 * Still slower than the majority of cruisers, can easily get left behind
-* Main armament is inferior to most battleships
+* Main armament lacks penetration required to compete with most other capital ships
 * Secondary armament is woefully inaccurate beyond 7 km
 * Placement of flank turrets makes it prone to ammo detonation from torpedo hits
 * Effectively no AA protection, easy target for aircraft